jvu123/jvu123-project-website/README.md

   XAMPP is mainly used for the database part because it uses MariaDB.
   I personally would recommend XAMPP because it is sort of straightforward, and because of how popular it is used, there are a decent amount of resources, forums, etc.
+  Unfortunately, I cannot figure out how to host the site properly at the time I typed this so the github pages will be a deadend if you click on it.

 *All files that should be immediately seen/ not in any special folder: project_login.php